hiddenasbestos/ImageTools/readme.md

   -not         Invert the output.
 Including border/shifted area.
   -shift R     Shift output to the right by R pixels.
   -append      Append to the output file, rather than overwriting it.
+  -2x          Double the width of the input image.

   -H###        Add a header. ### is a string of codes as follows: